Mass Renormalization in Lattice Simulations of False Vacuum Decay: Renormalization of the false vacuum

 \subsection{Lattice Measurements of the Renormalized Mass}

 We now test the preceding analytic predictions directly in lattice simulations by studying the time-evolution of field realizations from pseudovacuum initial conditions.
-The nucleation of a bubble in a simulation effectively places a cutoff on our total integration time within the false vacuum, thus limiting our frequency resolution to $\Delta\omega \sim \frac{2\pi}{T_{\rm decay}}$.
-To remove this limitation, in this section we take $\lambda^2 \gg 1$ to ensure that our simulations do not decay within a light crossing time.
+To avoid causal interaction of a point with itself, we integrate for a single light-crossing time (\ie set our integration time to the box length $L$).
+Since we want to study properties of the false vacuum, in any given realization we must restrict ourselves to times before a bubble nucleates.
+Therefore, in this section we take $\lambda^2 \gg 1$ to ensure that most of our simulations do not decay (\ie nucleate a bubble) within a light crossing time.
+The rare simulations that decayed were excluded from the ensemble averages.
+We chose lattice cutoffs $\kCut$ sufficiently large to ensure that the flow of fluctuation power into UV modes beyond $\kCut$ was strongly suppressed for the duration of the simulations.
+As a complementary check, we confirmed that our results were insensitive to changes in the grid spacing at fixed side length $L$ and spectral cutoff $\kCut$.